yingweiwo

 Additional Infomation

-Idebenone is a synthetic analogue of ubiquinone (also known as Coenzyme Q10), a vital cell antioxidant and essential component of the Electron Transport Chain (ETC).
-It has been proposed that by interacting with the ETC, idebenone increases ATP production required for mitochondrial function, reduces free radicals, inhibits lipid peroxidation, and consequently protects the lipid membrane and mitochondria from oxidative damage.
-More specifically, idebenone is thought to transfer electrons directly to complex III of the mitochondrial ETC, thereby circumventing complex I and restoring cellular energy (ATP) generation.
-Due to its ability to reduce oxidative damage and improve ATP production, idebenone was originally investigated for its potential use in Alzheimer's Disease and other cognitivie disorders.
-Lack of improvement in cognitive function halted its production for these conditions, however it continues to be investigated for use in other conditions associated with mitochondrial damage.
-Idebenone is currently only indicated for use by the European Medicines Agency (EMA) for the treatment of visual impairment in adolescent and adult patients with Leber’s Hereditary Optic Neuropathy (LHON).
-LHON is a mitochondrially inherited degeneration of retinal ganglion cells, resulting in acute central vision loss.
-Due to its biochemical mode of action, it's thought that idebenone may re-activate viable-but-inactive retinal ganglion cells (RGCs) in LHON patients.
-It is not currently approved for use by either the Food and Drug Administration (USA) or Health Canada.
+Idebenone belongs to the 1,4-benzoquinone class of compounds, with methoxy groups at positions 2 and 3, a methyl group at position 5, and a 10-hydroxydecyl group at position 6.
+Initially developed for the treatment of Alzheimer's disease, its efficacy was limited; subsequently, it was found to be effective in treating the symptoms of Friedreich ataxia.
+It possesses antioxidant and anti-ferroptosis properties.
+Idebenone is a primary alcohol belonging to the 1,4-benzoquinone class of compounds.
+Idebenone is a synthetic analog of ubiquinone (also known as coenzyme Q10), an important cellular antioxidant and a crucial component of the electron transport chain (ETC).
+Studies have proposed that idebenone, through interaction with the ETC, increases ATP production required for mitochondrial function, reduces free radicals, and inhibits lipid peroxidation, thereby protecting lipid membranes and mitochondria from oxidative damage.
+More specifically, idebenone is thought to directly transfer electrons to complex III of the mitochondrial ETC, bypassing complex I and restoring cellular energy (ATP) production.
+Idebenone was initially investigated for its ability to reduce oxidative damage and increase ATP production in the treatment of Alzheimer's disease and other cognitive impairments.
+However, research on its application in these diseases was halted due to a lack of improvement in cognitive function.
+Nevertheless, research on idebenone's application in other diseases associated with mitochondrial damage continues.
+Currently, idebenone is only approved by the European Medicines Agency (EMA) for the treatment of visual impairment in adolescents and adults with Leber hereditary optic neuropathy (LHON).
+LHON is a mitochondrial hereditary degenerative disease of retinal ganglion cells that causes acute central vision loss.
+Due to its biochemical mechanism of action, it is believed that idebenone may reactivate surviving but inactive retinal ganglion cells (RGCs) in LHON patients.
+Idebenone has not yet been approved by the U.S. Food and Drug Administration (FDA) or Health Canada.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.